packit/packit.dev/content/docs/guide.md

 ## How to re-trigger Packit actions in your pull request?

+In general, you can put a `/packit <job-you-want-to-trigger>` comment to trigger the Packit job manually.

-Packit is able to trigger new builds based on a pull request comment:
+So for [Copr builds](/docs/configuration/#copr_build), Packit is able to trigger new builds based on a pull request comment:

     /packit copr-build